ROCm/omnitrace/docs/reference/development-guide.rst

 ``omnitrace-sample``: `source/bin/omnitrace-sample <https://github.com/ROCm/omnitrace/tree/main/source/bin/omnitrace-sample>`_
 -------------------------------------------------------------------------------------------------------------------------------

-General design:

 * Requires a command-line format of ``omnitrace-sample <options> -- <command> <command-args>``
-* Translates command line options into environment variables
+* Translates command-line options into environment variables
 * Adds ``libomnitrace-dl.so`` to ``LD_PRELOAD``
-* Application is launched via ``execvpe`` with ``<command> <command-args>`` and modified environment
+* Is launched by using ``execvpe`` with ``<command> <command-args>`` and a modified environment

 ``omnitrace-casual``: `source/bin/omnitrace-causal <https://github.com/ROCm/omnitrace/tree/main/source/bin/omnitrace-causal>`_
 -------------------------------------------------------------------------------------------------------------------------------

-This has a nearly identical design to ``omnitrace-sample`` when there is exactly one causal profiling configuration variant (this enables debugging).
+When there is exactly one causal profiling configuration variant (which enables debugging), ``omnitrace-casual`` has a nearly identical design to ``omnitrace-sample``

-When more than one causal profiling configuration variant it produced from command-line options, for each variant:
+When the command-line options produce more than one causal profiling configuration variant, the following actions take place for each variant:

 * ``omnitrace-causal`` calls ``fork()``
-* child process launches ``<command> <command-args>`` via ``execvpe`` which modified environment for variant
+* the child process launches ``<command> <command-args>`` using ``execvpe``, which modifies the environment for the variant
-* parent process waits for child process to finish
+* the parent process waits for the child process to finish

 ``omnitrace-instrument``: `source/bin/omnitrace-instrument <https://github.com/ROCm/omnitrace/tree/main/source/bin/omnitrace-instrument>`_
 -------------------------------------------------------------------------------------------------------------------------------------------

 * Requires a command-line format of ``omnitrace-instrument <options> -- <command> <command-args>``
-* User specifies in options whether they want to do runtime instrumentation, binary rewrite, or attach to process
+* Allows the user to provide options specifying whether to perform runtime instrumentation, use binary rewrite, or attach to process
-* Either opens the instrumentation target (binary rewrite), launches the target and stops it before it starts executing main (runtime), or attaches to running executable and pauses it
+* Either opens the instrumentation target (for binary rewrite), launches the target and stops it before it starts executing ``main``, or attaches to a running executable and pauses it
-* Finds all functions in target(s)
+* Finds all functions in the targets
-* Finds ``libomnitrace-dl`` and finds the functions
+* Finds ``libomnitrace-dl`` and locates the functions
-* Iterates over all the functions and instruments them as long as they satisfy the defined criteria (minimum number of instructions, etc.)
+* Iterates over and instruments all the functions, provided they satisfy the defined criteria (such as a minimum number of instructions)

   * See the ``module_function`` class

-* Most of the workflow has been the same at the point but once the instrumentation is complete, it diverges
+* Until this point, the workflow has been the same for the different options, but it diverges after instrumentation is complete:

-  * For a binary rewrite: outputs new instrumented binary and exits
+  * For a binary rewrite: it produces a new instrumented binary and exits
-  * For runtime instrumentation or attaching to a process: instructs the application to resume executing and then waits for the application to exit
+  * For runtime instrumentation or attaching to a process: it instructs the application to resume and then waits for it to exit

 Libraries
 ========================================